OSU-STARLAB/DeepNSM/README.md

 source .env
 ```

 # Try out DeepNSM.
 To run the DeepNSM models on your machine, you will need to have followed the setup guide for this repository.
-You will also need a NVIDIA GPU capable of running inference on up to 8B parameter LLMs.
+You will also need a NVIDIA GPU capable of running inference on up to 8B parameter LLMs, if you would like to try the 8B variants.
+This script also allows you to try out DeepNSM-1B and Llama-3.2-1B for generating NSM explications.
 ```
 python test_deepnsm.py
 ```